CUBRID/cubrid-manual/en/admin/config.rst

     That is, you can prevent concentration of I/O load at a certain point of time by configuring this parameter to control the maximum flush capacity per second.

     If a large number of **INSERT** or **UPDATE** operations are concentrated at a certain point of time, and the flush capacity reaches the maximum capacity set by this parameter, only log pages are flushed to the disk, and data pages are no longer flushed.
 Therefore, you must set an appropriate value for this parameter considering the workload of the service environment.

+**remove_log_archive_interval_in_secs**

+    Archive logs which exceed the specified number in the **log_max_archives** are removed when checkpoint occurs.
+By the way, many archive logs can be removed at once frequently after being piled up when jobs such as data migration or big data batch processing are performed.
+If files are removed at once like these, I/O overhead of database server is rapidly risen; therefore, we need to decrease this burden.

+    **remove_log_archive_interval_in_secs** parameter lets archive logs delete slowly to shrink this burden.
+The default is 0 (second).
+In the situations which jobs like big data batch processing occur frequently, it is recommended to set the deletion interval as a 60 seconds if the disk space is enough.

 **sync_on_flush_size**